bit-broker/website/content/en/docs/api-conventions/authorization.md

 ##### Testing your Authorization Token

-It can be useful to make test calls to the API to check that your key is valid and that your authorization header is formatted correctly.
+It can be useful to make test calls to the API to check that your authorization token is valid and that your authorization header is formatted correctly.

 The base end-point of all the three API servers respond with a small announcement.
 Like all BitBroker API end-points, these require a working authorization to be in place.
 Hence, this announcement can be used for testing or verification purposes.